SamagraX-Stencil/stencil-docs/docs/pages/feedbackPage.md

   <meta name="description" content="your meta content goes here" />
 </head>

-The `FeedbackPage` molecule is a React component designed for user review and rating about the app.
+The `FeedbackPage` is a React component designed for user review and rating about the app.
 It provides a user-friendly interface for users to rate/review and submit.

 <img src="/img/molecules/feedbackReviewAndRatingPage.png" alt="Feedback Page" />